CYANID3/Face_Detect_App/README.md

 - Real-time video stream processing,
 - No need to have Python installed on your PC to run.

+## IMPORTANT
+Executable files and the 'haarcascade' folder must be located in the same directory.
+The program will not function without the 'haarcascade' folder.

 ## Usage:
 - Download the executable file from the repository.
 - Inside, you will find 2 executable files: